zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 state you want to cache, at their end." %}

 The keen-minded among you might have caught on to an inconsistency in my argument from above.
-We don't commit the 'poetry.lock' file, as we want to always guarantee compatibility with the bleeding-edge changes of our integrations and dependencies.
-But by caching the virtual environment directory as a function of the 'pyproject.toml', aren't we just locking on to the versions when we cache for the first time?
+We don't commit the `poetry.lock` file, as we want to always guarantee compatibility with the bleeding-edge changes of our integrations and dependencies.
+But by caching the virtual environment directory as a function of the `pyproject.toml`, aren't we just locking on to the versions when we cache for the first time?
 That is correct, however we now are not dependent on the state on a developer's machine; instead we have a state for each combination of OS and Python version.
 On top of this, we can now decide on a cadence by which we periodically invalidate the cache.